Median Barriers on Undivided Roadways

 CONSIDERATIONS

-• Other types of median barrier are an option.
+• Several barrier types may be used in the median.
 Sweden uses a solid steel barrier, which has lower maintenance costs than the cable barrier.

 • A median barrier would need to start and stop at intersections.
 It is easier to install on roads with partial access control or limited access points.
 In other countries median barriers are used on 2+1 roadways.

-• Deflection may occur into the opposing lane of traffic.
-However, if a vehicle is present in the other lane, the impact would generate less kinetic energy.
+• Barrier deflection caused by a vehicle may encroach into the opposing lane of traffic.
+However, if another vehicle is present in the other lane, the speed of the vehicle striking the barrier would be reduced from an unmitigated head-on collision and the impact would generate less kinetic energy.

 APPLICATION